Matthewar/ASV/README.md

 - (If the bug occurred when parsing a design) Any files used by the simulator IE contents of library directories

 ## Licensing
-While this repository is private, there is no license.

-Once published either the MIT or GPLv3 license will apply.
+Currently the GPLv3 license applies to this project.